csalhab/01-code-refactor/README.md

 ## Acceptance Criteria

-* It's done when all the generic <div>'s are replaced with suitable semantic tags.
+* It's done when all the generic div's are replaced with suitable semantic tags.

 * It's done when selectors and properties are consolidated per the semantic tags updates.